fieldtrip/fieldtrip/.github/CONTRIBUTING.md

       request.
 Be sure to select the "feature request" option to get started with writing the issue.

+For substantial new functionality, such as a complete analysis method, pipeline, graphical interface, or toolbox-like addition, please also describe whether the work should become part of the FieldTrip code base or remain an externally maintained FieldTrip extension.
+This helps the maintainers balance broad usefulness, findability, attribution, review effort, dependencies, and long-term maintenance.

+As a rule of thumb, a contribution is more likely to fit in the core FieldTrip repository when it follows the existing FieldTrip data structures, has broad relevance for many users, can be tested with the existing infrastructure, and can be maintained by the FieldTrip team after merge.
+A self-contained toolbox, method collection, or research-group-specific workflow may be easier to maintain as a separate repository, with visibility through the FieldTrip website's extensions page.

+When proposing such functionality, please include:

+-  The intended user workflow and the FieldTrip data structures it consumes or produces.
+-  The expected maintainer or contact person after the initial contribution.
+-  Any new dependencies, compiled code, large data files, or licensing constraints.
+-  The documentation, examples, and tests that would help users and maintainers evaluate the contribution.
+-  Whether an external extension listing on the FieldTrip website would be a better first step than integrating the code directly into FieldTrip.

 ## Asking questions

 General questions regarding FieldTrip download, usage, or any other